 - summaries of 20th-century short stories

-- descriptions and links to resources
+- descriptions of and links to resources

-The texts covered are almost entirely short stories.
-The summaries are very brief; each contains a brisk plot synopsis, a suggestion as to how you might approach the text, and very general information about the author.
+Each contains a brisk plot synopsis, a suggestion as to how you might approach the text, and very general information about the author.
 If the text is in the public domain, there may be a link to the text.
 A few ISFDB entries and links to criticism are included.

 Your comments and corrections

-–August 28, 2015, last revised
+–December 31, 2015, last revised